djdhawal/bayesian-failure-prediction-on-cluster-traces/README.md

 Not every termination event has the same meaning.
 Some kills are intentional, while others reflect system problems.
 That can blur the mapping between latent state and “true failure.”

-### 3. Current pipeline is notebook-first

-The project has begun modularization into `src/`, but the most complete end-to-end logic currently lives in the notebooks.

-### 4. Validation is based on downstream alignment, not a full production alerting benchmark
+### 3. Validation is based on downstream alignment, not a full production alerting benchmark

 The project shows that hidden states are informative, but it does not yet implement a complete online forecasting or alerting system.

-### 5. State 1 should be interpreted carefully

-State 1 is strongly associated with failure, but that does not prove causality.
-It is better understood as a latent signature of degraded behavior.

 ---